Jessie Robins

 Jessie Robins (5 June 1905 – 10 August 1991) was an English actress whose career lasted from 1958 to 1974.
-She was best recognised as Ringo Starr's "Auntie Jessie" in The Beatles' made-for-television movie Magical Mystery Tour and as the innkeeper's wife in Roman Polanski's The Fearless Vampire Killers.
+She was best recognised as Ringo Starr's "Auntie Jessie" in The Beatles' made-for-television musical film Magical Mystery Tour and as the innkeeper's wife in Roman Polanski's The Fearless Vampire Killers.

 Work

 Her television and film work includes: